Zubax/zubax_documentation_portal/0 Products/10 Zubax GNSS 2/0 Main Page.md

 #### `help`

-Print the list of available commands
+Prints the list of available commands

+#### `bootloader`

+Available in firmware v4.0+.

+Reboots the board into the bootloader.

 ## DroneCode port